d3/d3-format/README.md

 <a name="precisionFixed" href="#precisionFixed">#</a> <b>precisionFixed</b>(<i>step</i>)

 Returns a suggested decimal precision for fixed point notation for the specified numeric *step* value.
 The *step* represents the minimum absolute difference between values that will be formatted.
-For example, given the numbers 1, 1.5, and 2, the minimum absolute difference is 0.5 and the suggested precision is 1:
+For example, given the numbers 1, 1.5, and 2, the step is 0.5 and the suggested precision is 1:

 ```js
 var p = precisionFixed(0.5),